 Of all the different elements that go into print marketing materials, color is probably the least understood.
 Knowing about the psychology of color can help you use it more effectively in all your marketing materials.
-Colors have a strong emotional impact on human beings.
+Colors and color trends have a strong emotional impact on human beings.
 The key is knowing what emotions each color evokes, and understanding which colors complement rather than clashing.

 Some color meanings are deeply rooted in our brains through evolution, such as red (the color of fire) being associated with warmth and power, or green being associated with nature and growth.
 Other colors develop cultural meaning over time, and can differ widely from one culture to another.
 For example, the notion of pink as a color for girls and blue as a color for boys in Western cultures is a fairly recent development.

-Perhaps the most important part about color is how it influences behavior.
+Perhaps the most important part about color trends is how it influences behavior.
 When used properly in marketing materials, colors have the ability to engage people and motivate them to take action.

 The 6 C’s of brand color selection